Frequently Asked Questions

 Yes, to discuss a sexual assault confidentially, please contact the University’s Sexual Assault Response & Prevention Center.
 Counselors are available 24/7 at 617-353-7277.
 You may also contact a member of the clergy to talk confidentially.
 You can find University chaplains from a variety of religious traditions through Marsh Chapel.

-Can I file a complaint with the University and also with the police?
+Can I report sexual misconduct to the University and to an outside police department?
 Can I do one and not the other?

 All forms of sexual misconduct, including sexual assault, domestic and dating violence, stalking, and sexual harassment, are violations of Boston University’s policies.
 If you know or believe your assailant is a member of the Boston University community, you can report it to: